acertainelijah/rshell/README.md

 ### Command bugs:
 - ls wont work after mkdir
 - bad address error after a command fails
+- exit will not work immediately after ls, but will if you input exit once more.

 ### Prompt bugs:
 - the commands would stack on top of each other inside the vector, causing no commands to work.

 ###Comment bugs